 Easy (short walking distances, low or no physical effort)

-Museum of Chinese in America, 215 Centre Street, New York, NY, United States
+Museum of Chinese in America, 215 Centre Street, New York, New York, United States

 Take subway lines N, Q, R, W, J, Z, or 6 to Canal Street, or buses M9, M15, or M103.